jacoblontoc/timelee/README.md

 It provides a simpler, zen, and more mindful approach to productivity, built to help your organize your life in a way you probably wouldn't imagined.

 ## Key Features
-- **Analog-to-digital Scheduling**: The core of Timely.
-Draw a block on your daily, weekly, or monthly view, write "ECON101 @ 1:00-2:15," and Timely automatically creates that event in your calendar.
+- **Analog-to-digital Scheduling**: The core of Timelee.
+Draw a block on your daily, weekly, or monthly view, write "ECON101 @ 1:00-2:15," and Timelee automatically creates that event in your calendar.
 - **Basic Calendar Functions**: Create recurring events (like classes or appointments), set to-dos, and get reminders, all synced across all platforms.
-- **Life Tracking**: Timely includes integrated modules for:
+- **Life Tracking**: Timelee includes integrated modules for:
   - **Goal tracking**: Log and visualize progress on your habits.
   - **Body tracking**: Keep track of your workouts, food/calorie intake, and body weight.
   - **Time tracking**: Monitor sleep duration and screen time to look back on habits.